Will Rogers Shrine of the Sun

 The Will Rogers Shrine of the Sun, an operating legacy of El Pomar Foundation, is located on the side of Cheyenne Mountain at nearly 8,000 feet above sea level.
 Just above the Cheyenne Mountain Zoo, it provides an impressive panoramic view of Colorado Springs and the surrounding area.
 Spencer and Julie Penrose, founders of El Pomar Foundation, commissioned local architect Charles E. Thomas to design the monument.

-Completed in 1937, the Shrine stands 114 feet high and was fashioned from a single boulder of Cheyenne Mountain granite.
+Completed in 1937, the Shrine stands 114 feet high and was fashioned from Cheyenne Mountain granite quarried 700 feet away from the building site.
 It was constructed entirely without nails or wood, and is instead bound together by 200,000 pounds of steel and 30 wagonloads of cement.
 The Will Rogers Shrine of the Sun was named in a two-part tribute.
 The first is to actor, philosopher, and humorist Will Rogers after his untimely death in a plane crash in 1935.
 The second is in appreciation for the sun, captured each morning and evening as it illuminates the tower’s stark angles.

 The Shrine houses several notable cultural attractions, including a 340-square-foot mural by renowned Santa Fe artist Randall Davey.
 The mural depicts the history of the Pikes Peak region and was commissioned by Spencer and Julie Penrose in honor of their love for the local area and its rich history.
 Additionally, photographs of Will Roger’s life are displayed in the stairways and enclaves, and the tombs of Julie and Spencer Penrose can be found through a separate entrance in the lower level of the Shrine.